Waseda University as a workplace for economists

 Work environment at Waseda PSE

-Overall, if you hate publication pressure but are self-disciplined to do good research (I mean, publish in top journals), and if you love Tokyo (caution: link to a youtube video), then Waseda is your place.
+Overall, if you hate publication pressure but are self-disciplined to do good research (I mean, publish in top journals), and if you love Tokyo, then Waseda is your place.

 - Job security: too good.
 Once you get tenured, you won't get fired or suffer a pay cut even if you publish nothing forever.
 You will be completely free from "publish or perish" pressure until the retirement age of 70.